Llanelli: Transport

-Llanelli is linked with the M4 motorway via the A4138 and with Swansea via the Loughor Bridge on the A484.
-It is served by regular bus services between Swansea and Carmarthen and a National Express service to London.

-Services from Llanelli railway station on the Great Western Crescent south of the town centre connect with Fishguard Harbour and Swansea along the West Wales Line.
-It is the terminus of the Heart of Wales Line for Craven Arms and Shrewsbury.
-There are daily Great Western Railway services with London Paddington and regular services with Cardiff Central and Manchester Piccadilly.
-The district is also served by stations at Bynea, Llangennech, Pembrey & Burry Port and Kidwelly.
+The Llanelli railway station is on the Great Western Crescent south of the town centre.

 Llanelli is connected to the National Cycle Network from the north on NCR 43, and along the coast from the east and west on NCR 4.
 These routes link with a cycle path to the town centre.

-The nearest passenger airport is Cardiff Airport, 50 mi away, although Pembrey, 2 mi, provides air charter services.
+The nearest passenger airport is Cardiff Airport, 50 mi away, and Pembrey, 2 mi, provides air charter services.

 Education

 Primary and secondary

 The first Welsh-medium primary school, Ysgol Gymraeg Dewi Sant, was founded in Llanelli in 1947.
 The English-medium secondary schools are St John Lloyd, Bryngwyn and Coedcae; the only Welsh medium secondary school is Ysgol y Strade.
 St Michael's School is a private school for ages 3–18.
 Ysgol Heol Goffa is a special school for pupils with disabilities.

 Further and higher education

 Coleg Sir Gâr (Carmarthenshire College), with its main campus at Graig near Pwll, provides a college education for most of the town's further education students and some vocational undergraduate degrees through the University of Wales.
 There are sixth form colleges at Ysgol Gyfun y Strade (Welsh medium) and St Michael's (English medium).

 Prince Philip Hospital has a postgraduate centre for medical training run by Cardiff University's School of Postgraduate Medical and Dental Education.